Children Entering the United States Unaccompanied: Section 2

 - Verification of family relationships

-- Coordination with the unaccompanied child’s parents, legal guardians, or closest relatives prior to contacting non-relative adult potential sponsors
+- Coordination with the unaccompanied alien child’s parents, legal guardians, or closest relatives prior to contacting non-relative adult potential sponsors

 - Screening for exploitation, abuse, trafficking, or other safety concerns

 - Engaging the child to communicate openly with care provider staff about his or her own sense of safety

 All potential sponsors must complete an application in order for a child to be released to them from ORR custody (the “Family Reunification Application”).